asenjialvin/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chown -R vincent:staff . : changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+chown vincent:staff _hello : changes the owner and the group owner of _hello to vincent and staff respectively.